Iran lawmakers reject Rouhani answers on economic woes - Journal du Cameroun

 “It should not be said we are facing a crisis.
 There is no crisis.
 If we say there is, it will become a problem for society and then a threat,” he told parliament.

-Under parliamentary rules, the issues on which lawmakers expressed dissatisfaction will now be referred to the judiciary for review.

-As usual, Rouhani offered no concrete policy proposals, instead saying repeatedly that the answer lay in showing the people that the establishment was united.
+As usual, Rouhani offered no concrete policy proposals, instead saying the answer lay in showing a united front.

 “You may talk about employment, foreign currency, recession, smuggling… I think the problem is in people’s view of the future,” he said.